jgoerzen/docker-bbs-renegade/dosbox/README.md

 Under /dos, you will find dosbox.conf (the config file), to which you can easily append autoexec statements.
 Also, there are subdirectories for drives C: through G: and Y:.
-This image will install FreeDOS commands into Y:\ (pulled from dosemu, as it happens) and make sure that the DOSBox and FreeDOS commands are both on the system's PATH.
+This image will install FreeDOS commands into Y:\DOS (pulled from dosemu, as it happens) and make sure that the DOSBox and FreeDOS commands are both on the system's PATH.

 The environment variable VNCPASSWORD can set the password for the VNC console